RaghavK16/ElectrRec/README.md

 # ElectrRec

-A minimalistic and light-weight screen-recorder built on Electron
+A minimalistic and light-weight screen-recorder built on Electron using HTML, CSS and Vanilla JavaScript.

 ## Getting Started